-Jenny Lester is a Senior Research Project Advisor with the Women's Cancer Program in the Samuel Oschin Comprehensive Cancer Institute.
+Jenny Lester, MPH, CCRP, is a Senior Research Project Advisor with the Women's Cancer Program in the Samuel Oschin Comprehensive Cancer Institute.
 She graduated from University of Georgia and earned her Master of Public Health (MPH) degree from Morehouse School of Medicine.
 She has worked in clinical research for over 20 years.

 Diane Park is a clinical research coordinator for the Women's Cancer Program.
 She graduated from the University of Washington with a BS is biology and is currently pursuing a Masters degree in public health.
 She supports the biorepository program, the Gilda Radner Hereditary Cancer Program, and the clinical trials unit.